Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Headcount also varies a lot based on business ex portfolio company can generate much profit with only a few employees.

+Headcount is a good measure of growth.

+Employee turnover (aka people leaving the company) is also a good measure for a company looking to grow its business as you do not only need to be good at recruit